Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/03_Physical_devices_and_queue_families.md

 The graphics card that we'll end up selecting will be stored in a VkPhysicalDevice handle that is added as a new class member.
-This object will be implicitly destroyed when the VkInstance is destroyed, so we don't need to add a delete wrapper.
+This object will be implicitly destroyed when the VkInstance is destroyed, so we won't need to do anything new in the `cleanup` function.

 ```c++
 VkPhysicalDevice physicalDevice = VK_NULL_HANDLE;